 As I mentioned above, you can add a ton of different extras to this dish for more flavour and nutrition.
 Personally, I love to have this with some summer berries such as raspberries and strawberries.
 It really just comes down to what you want to eat.

-If you like seeing how things are done visually then be sure to check out the video above.
+If you like seeing how things are done visually then be sure to check out the video below.
 It takes you through all the steps to making this delicious pudding.

 Paleo Tapioca Pudding Recipe